 The extremely corrosive environment created by the above set of conditions has been found to cause near-surface external casing corrosion and premature failure in relatively new wells.

-Several of the supermajor, having defined this situation, use a specially developed Polyguard gel formulation to solve this problem on wells above the Arctic Circle.
-RG-2401 , in addition to its normal corrosion prevention mechanisms has properties of high specific gravity (to displace water), hydrophobic nature, environmentally benign, and easy to install.
+Several companies, having defined this situation, use a specially developed Polyguard gel formulation to solve this problem on wells above the Arctic Circle.
+RG-2401 has corrosion prevention properties, a high specific gravity (to displace water), hydrophobic nature, and is easy to install.
 (Click here to view How It Works) The RG-2401 product can be used to correct existing casing corrosion problems, as well as to avert them on new wells.